w3c/adapt/explainers/well-known-destinations.md

 * Any link, on any page, that goes directly to a help topic can be signposted/emphasised by the UA.

-### Enumerating common destinations

-* User/UA requests `/.well-known/ia`
-* Gets a JSON file listing all the available common destination keys, as described above.

 ### Updating a well-known URL

-* When the "real" URL to which a well-known URL points is changed (because the page is moved/deleted), then the well-known URL redirect must be updated, or removed entirely.
+When the "real" URL to which a well-known URL points is changed (because the page is moved/deleted), then the well-known URL redirect must be updated, or removed entirely.

 **Note:** This is discussed in more detail in the following section.